Tips for Safety and Survival in the Backcountry

 When you’re trip planning, always do the following:

 Though it is beautiful, the B.C. backcountry is remote and can be unpredictable.
-Severe weather and avalanches are two of its primary hazards, so for any backcountry travel you – and everyone in your group – must be self-sufficient.
-If you’re travelling in avalanche terrain, ensure that you and your group also have proper avalanche training.
-No matter which backcountry sport you choose – skiing, snowboardingsnowshoeing or snowmobiling – always be thoroughly prepared before you head out.
+Severe weather is one of the primary hazards, so for any backcountry travel you – and everyone in your group – must be self-sufficient.
+If you’re travelling in difficult terrain, it's wise for you and your group to have first aid training.
+You always want to be thoroughly prepared before you head out.

 Ensure that you: